Andy Nowacki |

 Yes—I am currently interested in supervising PhD researchers.

-Open scholarships and DTPs are very competitive, so you will need to have a strong background academically, or relevant experience in the world of work.
+Open scholarships and DTNs are very competitive, so you will need to have a strong background academically, or relevant experience in the world of work.
 You will be required to show evidence of this in terms of a previous undergraduate or masters-level degree, research experience, work references, projects you have completed, and so on.
 You will also need to be organised to apply in time.

 To enjoy and learn in a PhD with any supervisor, make sure your interests align with theirs.
 Check what my own interests are, and look at my recent publications.
 It is important that you are sure I am the right person to advise you.